Ark Encounter: Subsequent events

 The Tri-State Freethinkers has protested annually at the Ark Encounter on the anniversary of its opening, citing its hiring practices, anti-evolution teachings, and acceptance of state tax incentives as causes for protestors' concerns.
 Local media coverage estimated the size of the 2018 protest to be between 120 and 200 people.

-In December 2016, for the holiday season, AiG lit the Ark with rainbow colors, the purpose being to "reclaim the symbol from the gay rights movement" and remind viewers of the Noahic covenant.
+In December 2016, for the holiday season, AiG lit the Ark with rainbow colors, the purpose being to "reclaim the symbol from the gay rights movement" that had been established as a symbol in 1994 and remind viewers of the Noahic covenant.
 In February 2017, Ken Ham announced AiG would permanently continue the rainbow lighting.
 Permanent lights were installed in July 2017.
 AiG also plans to open a "Rainbow Garden" near the petting zoo where flowers create a rainbow display.

 In November 2017, construction began on a 2,500-seat theater on the park's grounds.
 The theater was originally projected to be completed in time to host the "Equipping Families to Stand" conference, scheduled for July 18, 2018, but construction has been delayed, and the building was subsequently projected to open before the end of 2018.
 AiG also announced a new children's play area scheduled to open in spring 2019 and an expansion to the petting zoo, projected to open by mid-2019.

 The Ark Encounter's dispute with the FFRF that began upon the former's opening continued, with the latter sending letters to 1,000 school districts surrounding the attraction after AiG offered free admission to school trips.